EkaterinaBolotskaya/LAPS_dir--hdf5/README.md

 - `Paterson_Carrara_Test_2/`: A folder containing example data files.
 You can use this folder to create the HDF5.

 - `Paterson5_CarraraTestRun_new2.json`: A sample JSON schema file that defines the directory structure for the example data.
-You can create yourown one [here](http://verve.mit.edu/laps/templates.html).
+You can create your own JSON schema [here](http://verve.mit.edu/laps/templates.html).

 ## Usage Instructions